 The Eye Color Chart

-Some people have so much going with their eyes, it is hard to say exactly what eye color they have.
+When it comes to color, there are so many possibilities and nuances that it is hard to classify certain eye colors.
 If you randomly ask people what eye color they have, not everyone will be able to give you a straight answer.

 Why Are There So Many Eye Colors?

-The Number of Possible Eye Colors and Shades are Endless
+The Number of Possible Colors and Shades are Endless

 The Human Eye Color Chart